skip to content

 One to one supervision

-Circa three supervisions per term.
+Typically, three supervisions are offered per term.

 The University of Cambridge publishes an annual Code of Practice which sets out the University’s expectations regarding supervision.